A version of this article first appeared in the Journal of Accountancy’s CPA Insider™ by Brannon Poe, CPA

-With more and more of the Baby Boomer generation approaching retirement, many CPA firms will soon go up for sale—giving other firms the opportunity to grow through acquisition.There is a lot of information in the accounting profession about succession planning for those on the sell-side of the transaction.
+CPA firms will have more opportunity to grow through acquisition with more and more of the Baby Boomer generation approaching retirement and selling off their accounting firms.There is a lot of information in the accounting profession about succession planning for those on the sell-side of the transaction.
 Buy-side planning doesn’t get as much attention, but it is just as critical to making these acquisitions successful.

 - To acquire specific talent that can help you add or expand your current offerings in a practice area such as estate planning or investment banking.

 - To provide firm staff or partners with opportunities to advance to the next levels of leadership.